HIPAA vs Healthcare Laws and Regulations in Canada, the UK, Australia, and MENA Countries

 In Australia, health service providers have to follow all steps described in the Office of the Australian Information Commissioner’s Guide to health privacy.
 These steps are:

-According to a report on the psychology of human error at work, some of the most common causes of human error that lead to data breaches are:
+According to a report on the psychology of human error in the workplace, some of the most common causes of mistakes that lead to data breaches include:

 • Falling for phishing emails.
 Such emails often look quite legitimate and seem to come from senior executives or respected brands.